vladimir-ekart/ts-visualize/README.md

+# Goal of this project

+This project focuses on the development of an extension for Visual Studio Code that visualizes the relationships between functions in programs written in the TypeScript programming language.
+The main goal of this is to create a tool that enables developers to efficiently analyze and understand the structure of their code.

 # ts-visualize README

 This is the README for your extension "ts-visualize".
 After writing up a brief description, we recommend including the following sections.